Drassil/app-framework/README.md

 if your app has a specific address for cross origin requests using ajax, then insert it here Otherwise "url" configuration will be used.

+##### skipAjaxCheck
+if you want to skip the ajax url check , you can set this conf to true.
+This check is used to avoid remote loading if the specified url is not reachable.

+##### skipConnCheck
+enable/disable connection check and periodic message box that appears if no connection available.

 ##### customScript
 If you want to load external app using some custom logic, then you can add an url to your script here Otherwise the external app will be loaded automatically if "url" has been set.